 The First Gold Sovereign: 1489

-The pound sterling had been a unit of account for centuries.
+The pound sterling had been a unit of account for centuries, first coming into existence in 1489 under the ruling of King Henry VII.
 Now for the first time a coin denomination was issued with a value of one pound sterling.
 This new coin weighed 240 grains which equals 0.5 troy ounces or 15.55 grams, and was made using the standard gold coinage alloy of 23 carat, equal to 95.83% fine.

 The First Design